 The University of Hong Kong’s (HKU) Nestorian crosses were assembled by a Mr. F. A. Nixon who served as a British postal commissioner in Beijing in the 1930s and 1940s.
 Subsequently the collection...

-“All the attention is fixed on a unique moment, almost too good to be true, which can evaporate in the next second and provokes a feeling that is impossible to obtain using staged artifices.” ...
+The exhibition is now extended to October 27, 2019.
+“All the attention is fixed on a unique moment, almost too good to be true, which can evaporate in the next second and provokes a feeling that is...

 We don't have anything to show you here.